Old-Cyrus/Old-Cyrus/README.md

 - 💞️ I’m looking to collaborate on standalone VPX for the Atgames 4K Pinball device
 - 📫 How to reach me: 3DBB@comcast.net
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: I believe that I own the world's most excensive colleciton of the book "Neuromancer" by William Gibson. https://imgur.com/gallery/ohxl7Cw
+- ⚡ Fun fact: I believe that I own the world's most extensive collection of the book "Neuromancer" by William Gibson. https://imgur.com/gallery/ohxl7Cw

 <!---
 Old-Cyrus/Old-Cyrus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.